Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 Boresight mode with the APQ-120 is used by the WSO to immediately access the short range "dogfight" presets of the radar.
 Initial selection of BST slaves the radar to 0 degrees in azimuth and -2 degrees in elevation relative to the Fuselage Reference Line (FRL).
-This position, with an A/A mode selected on the gunsight, automatically applied depression of 35 mils provides the pilot with the boresight reference.
+This position, with an A/A mode selected on the gun-sight, automatically applied depression of 35 mils provides the pilot with the boresight reference.

-Lockon in Boresight is not automatic; the B-Sweep presentation of the target still requires the WSO to position the acquisition cursor and range strobe over the target and activate the full action trigger on the Antenna Hand Controller.
-Once the lock is achieved, the lockon presentation with steering and aspect indications will be shown on the display.
+Lock-on in Boresight is not automatic; the B-Sweep presentation of the target still requires the WSO to position the acquisition cursor and range strobe over the target and activate the full action trigger on the Antenna Hand Controller.
+Once the lock is achieved, the lock-on presentation with steering and aspect indications will be shown on the display.
 At this time, the pilot can maneuver as necessary, and the radar will attempt to retain the lock out to its antenna gimbal limits.

-In the event lockon is not achieved, the WSO can apply an aspect instruction to the current priority [AIM-7](../stores/air_to_air/aim_7.md) and perform a launch against the simulated Doppler applied to the missile guidance circuit.
+In the event lock-on is not achieved, the WSO can apply an aspect instruction to the current priority [AIM-7](../stores/air_to_air/aim_7.md) and perform a launch against the simulated Doppler applied to the missile guidance circuit.